Ybor City Cigar Festival

 Picture

-From 1996 to the present, the Ybor City Cigar Festival has attracted nearly a million people to Ybor City and generated millions of dollars for Tampa businesses.
+From its origins as La Verbena to the present-day Ybor City Cigar Festival, this event has welcomed millions to Ybor City and generated significant revenue for Tampa businesses.

 Ybor City Cigar Festival Proclamations